Toniq-Labs/fleek-iterative-deploy/iteration-branch-readme.md

 # DO NOT EDIT THIS BRANCH

-This ranch is controlled by `fleek-iterative-deploy` for iterative deploys.
+This branch is controlled by `fleek-iterative-deploy` for iterative deploys.

 You should set this branch as your deploy branch in your Fleek config.